Previous dayApril 25, 2026Next day

 10.0 km1--✓ ReviewedUSGS →

-April 25, 2026 brought a magnitude 4.2 earthquake near off the coast of Oregon, logged at 19:20 UTC.
+A magnitude 4.2 earthquake was recorded near off the coast of Oregon on April 25, 2026 at 19:20 UTC.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
-The epicenter is at 44.361°, -129.667°.
+At a depth of 10.0 km, the event was shallow crustal.
+Coordinates: 44.361°, -129.667°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend: